ManiacTwister/ManiaLiveWrapper/README.md

 With this plugin you can run any ManiaLive plugin under XAseco.
 This is especially needed, if you wan't to run a MatchMaking server with XAseco.
 This plugin shouldn't increase the needed ressources too much, but when, then send me a line and i will look into this issue.

+**Note: This doesn't work with XAseco at the moment, but hopefully it will in the future.
+Meanwhile you can use this plugin with MPAseco.**

 ## Installation

 **Step 1**